chrldb/voting-system/README.md

 This project uses simplified code for educational purposes, but we strongly recommend implementing these best practices in any real-world deployment.

-## 🤝 Contributions

-We welcome contributions to improve this system!
-To contribute:
-	1. Fork the repository.
-	2. Create a new branch for your feature:

-git checkout -b feature-name

-	3. Commit your changes and open a pull request.

-## 🐞 Issues

-If you encounter any issues, please open an issue on this repository, or contact us directly at it@bdbcs.fr.

 ## 📄 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.